are-we-gfx1100-yet/are-we-gfx1100-yet.github.io/content/post/automatic/index.md

 ### `HIP out of memory`

-Go to Settings in Automatic WebUI, set "Cross-attention optimization method" to "Doggettx's" and restart the process (not "Restart Server").
+Go to "Settings" in Automatic WebUI, set "Cross-attention optimization method" to "Doggettx's" and restart the process (not "Restart Server").

 Currently, SDP attention unfortunately doesn't help with RX 7900 XTX's iteration speed and is memory hungry.
-It's better switch back to old optimization and stay tuned.
+It's better to switch back to old optimization and stay tuned.

 ### `ring sdma0 timeout`